Home

 What's Here

-Minnesota Family Investment Program - MFIP - Des Moines Valley Health and Human Services - DVHHS
+Minnesota Family Investment Program - MFIP - Le Sueur County Human Services

-Minnesota's version of TANF (Temporary Assistance for Needy Families).
-Statewide MFIP helps families work their way out of poverty by providing temporary cash and food benefits to eligible families.
-Statewide MFIP has a 60-month limit, there are some limited exceptions and extensions to the time limit.
+Provides temporary cash and food benefits to eligible families.
+While MFIP has a 60-month time limit, there are some limited exceptions and extensions.
 Participants are required to follow certain work rules.
-Failure to meet work rules will result in their MFIP grants being sanctioned or reduced.
-In addition: - Child support will be pursued in those situations where one or both parents are absent - Children who are being cared for by certain relatives may receive assistance class - Individuals expecting a baby may receive assistance for themselves during their pregnancy NOTE: MFIP recipients may be eligible for Emergency Assistance, Child Care Assistance, Medical Assistance, and Supplemental Nutrition Assistance Program (SNAP).
+Failure to meet these requirements will result in MFIP grants being sanctioned or reduced.
+In addition: - Child support will be pursued in those situations where one or both parents are absent - A woman expecting a baby may receive assistance for herself during her pregnancy - Children who are being cared for by certain relatives may receive assistance NOTE: MFIP recipients may be eligible for Emergency Assistance, Child Care Assistance, Medical Assistance, and/or Food Support.

 What's Here